onecompiler/cheatsheets/nodejs.md

 npm install <git remote url>

 npm update <package-name> // This will update the specified package.
-// If no package name is specified, all packages in the specified location (global or local) will be updated.

 npm uninstall <package-name> // This uninstalls a package, completely removing everything npm installed on its behalf also removes the package from the dependencies, devDependencies, optionalDependencies, and peerDependencies objects in your package.json.